 Our 2026 Asia Pacific Coercive Control & Children Conference is officially scheduled for 17–19 March 2026 at Roundhouse at the heart of the University of New South Wales’ (UNSW) campus in the Eastern Suburbs of Sydney!

-This three-day gathering will unite hundreds of practitioners, researchers, policymakers, and advocates from across the Asia Pacific region—creating unparalleled opportunities to forge connections that will advance your work long after the conference ends.
+This three-day gathering will unite hundreds of practitioners, researchers, policymakers, and advocates from across the Asia Pacific region—creating unparalleled opportunities to build your domestic violence–informed practice and forge connections that will advance your work long after the conference ends.

-This year marks the 20th anniversary of the Safe & Together Model—a framework that has transformed systems worldwide to better keep children safe and together with the protective parent and to more effectively intervene with perpetrators as parents.
+This year marks the 20th anniversary of the Safe & Together Model—a framework that has revolutionized child protection across more than a dozen countries, trained tens of thousands of professionals, and transformed how systems worldwide keep children safe with protective parents while effectively intervening with parents who choose violence.

 Since its founding in April 2006, the Institute has grown from a small, locally focused initiative into a global leader in systems change.
 While much work remains, this event will be a moment to both reflect on the Model’s impact over the past two decades and look ahead to its future goals.